 Marsh View Norfolk

 Marsh View is a holiday house located in an "area of outstanding natural beauty" on the North Norfolk coast, amongst fresh and saltwater marshlands.
 It sits at the end of a lane beside four 1950s bungalows in a small hamlet close to Burnham Market.
 The project occurred in two phases, 2001-3 when the main house was built for a textile artist; and then 2007-8, when the studio and car port were added and alterations made to the ground floor of the house.
+Widely published and exhibited across the world, and highly influential, Marsh View was described by The Observer's architecture critic Stephen Bayley, as "a masterpiece".

 Construction of the house was very economic, consisting of a softwood frame built by hand on site, clad externally and internally with plywood to create a stiff shell-like form.
 This method enabled the creation of large, column-free interior volumes.
 The tall living room opens onto the marsh and a south-facing courtyard.
 In the summer, it is possible to open up the large sliding doors and thus to inhabit the house and the garden like a sort of extended camp.